Damper for electric dreams

 Ironically, in the country that has promoted e-mobility like no other, e-cars are now being banned – by a shipping company.
 Havila prohibits transportation for security reasons.
 The reason for this is the sinking of the “Felicity Ace” with thousands of luxury vehicles a year ago.

 Actually, the future should be electric, but the doubts are increasing.
-Higher electricity costs due to the energy crisis, inflation, cuts in electric subsidies and a lack of infrastructure with charging stations are dampening enthusiasm about the electric revolution.
+Higher electricity costs due to the energy crisis, inflation, cuts in electric subsidies and a lack of infrastructure with charging stations are dampening enthusiasm regarding the electric revolution.
 The production backlog at companies due to a lack of material also pulled the plug on many a fantasy.
 In Norway, the hype surrounding e-vehicles is now experiencing another setback.

 Ironically, in the country that is regarded as a pioneer in electromobility in Europe, electric cars are no longer allowed on the “mail boats” of the Havila Kystruten shipping company that sail off the coast.
 Havila is the smaller competitor to the better-known Hurtigruten line and the first shipping company to ban the transport of “electric, hybrid and hydrogen cars on board,” Manager Magazin reports.